 Bitbucket Auto Deploy with Pipelines (CI/CD)

-Bitbucket pipelines are a CI/CD (Continuous Integration/Continuous Deployment) service integrated in the Bitbucket SCM platform.
-Learn the pipeline deployment of Bitbucket in simple steps.
+Bitbucket Pipelines is a CI/CD (Continuous Integration/Continuous Deployment) service integrated in the Bitbucket SCM platform.
+Learn how to deploy Bitbucket Pipelines in simple steps.

 Bitbucket Auto Deploy with Pipelines

-Bitbucket pipelines help developers to automate the process of development and deployment of code.
+Bitbucket Pipelines helps developers to automate the process of developing and deploying code.
 It makes it easy to build, test and deploy the source code.
 This article demonstrates how to set up Bitbucket auto deployment with pipelines and push changes to a cPanel hosted repository.
-To understand it in a simple way, the flow will be as follows:
+To understand it simply, the flow will be as follows:

 • Bitbucket repository receives new changes.

-• Bitbucket pipelines, if enabled, deploy the changes based on configurations set in the bitbucket-pipelines.yml file.
+• Bitbucket Pipelines, if enabled, deploys the changes based on configurations set in the bitbucket-pipelines.yml file.

 • Commands in cPanel or any other remote server will be executed to pull new changes.